TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-12-25-comparing-records-with-collections.md

 Whether or not these problems are deal-breakers for you depends on your use-case.
 Do you need to serialize and deserialize your records?
 Do you need to use them as keys in a dictionary?
 Will you never mutate the collection?
 If the answer to any of these questions is "yes", then you should probably *not* use this approach.

 I still think that the library is useful, but it is not a silver bullet.
 If anyone ever finds one of those fabled silver bullets - please tell me!
-I will probably use it in some cases, but not in others.
+I will probably use the Nemesis -library in some cases, but not in others.

 An alternative solution is to use [System.Collections.Immutable.ImmutableList](https://learn.microsoft.com/en-us/dotnet/api/system.collections.immutable.immutablelist-1) instead of `ValueCollection<T>`.
 This is an immutable data-structure, and it has the equality semantics we want.
 But, it is not a drop-in replacement for `List<T>`, so you will have to change your code to use it.
 It also has some performance implications, so you need to consider those carefully before you use it.